-You create rules using the same screen seen in Figure 2.5, “MySQL Enterprise Dashboard: Editing Rules”.
+You create rules using the same screen seen in Figure 2.5, “MySQL Enterprise Monitor User Interface: Editing Rules”.
 To create a new rule with all-new settings, click the create rule button.
 To create a rule similar to an existing one, click the copy rule button.
 You can edit any rule element during the copying process, unlike editing an existing rule.

 You can change the rule name, change the advisor group that a rule belongs to, and set your own version number.
-In Figure 2.5, “MySQL Enterprise Dashboard: Editing Rules”, you have already seen how to alter the threshold and frequency of a rule.
+In Figure 2.5, “MySQL Enterprise Monitor User Interface: Editing Rules”, you have already seen how to alter the threshold and frequency of a rule.

 If you do not specify a version number for the new rule, the

 1.0 is automatically added.

 Most importantly, you can alter a rule's expression.
 Expressions are the core of a MySQL Enterprise Advisor and define the scenario being monitored.
 An expression can be as simple as a single server parameter or can be complex, combining multiple parameters with mathematical operations.

 An expression has two main characteristics: